ArneBachmann/tagsplorer/README.md

 * For the "skip folder" logic, we *could* have used a semantics of "index the folder, but don't recurse into its sub-folders".
 However, we prefer marking and skipping each sub-folder to ignore individually, because it's more flexible; implementation complexity has not been compared, but could be similar.

 * Different implementations and replacements for the built-in configuration parser have been tested; there is, however, no version that both a) allows reading values for duplicate keys, and b) is fully interoperable between Python 2 and 3.
 The alternative of using JSON may be considered, but is potentially harder to edit by humans and requires profiling to make a decision.
+Since configuration files may be persisted by users, this is also a breaking change which would require a migration path.

 * The index itself is designed to be both low on memory consumption and fast to load from the file system.
-After profiling storing it compressed vs. not compressed, the level 2 zlib approach delivered optimal results on both resource restricted and modern office computers, and offers only minimally worse compacted file size compared even to bz2 compression level 9, while almost being as fast to unpickle as pure uncompressed data (which again was faster than any bz2 level).
+After profiling for storing it compressed vs. not compressed, the level `2` zlib approach delivered optimal results on both resource restricted and modern office computers, and offers only minimally larger compacted file size compared even to `bz2` compression level `9`, while almost being as fast to unpickle as pure uncompressed data (which again was faster than any `bz2` level).